 Windows Black Screen: Complete Fix Guide [2025]

-The black screen can show up at different times: before Windows even loads, right after you log in (sometimes with just a cursor blinking at you), or right after installing a Windows update.
-Each scenario has different causes, but I've found that most of them can be fixed in under 30 minutes once you know what to try.
+The black screen can happen at different points.
+Sometimes it's before Windows loads, sometimes right after you log in (with maybe just a cursor staring back at you), and sometimes right after a Windows update.
+The fix depends on when it happens, but once you know what to look for, you can usually sort it out in half an hour or less.

 Quick Check: Is It Your Display or Windows?